Grayhawk Scottsdale Real Estate Market Report — June 2026

 A gated single-family enclave inside The Park (otherwise open-access).
 Larger custom lots, oriented toward families wanting Park-style amenities with the added privacy of a gate.
 Strong resale demand.

-Grayhawk Scottsdale Real Estate Schools
+What Schools Serve Grayhawk Scottsdale Real Estate?

 Grayhawk Scottsdale Real Estate is one of the few Scottsdale luxury communities served entirely by Paradise Valley Unified District rather than Scottsdale Unified.
-All three feeder schools earned an A grade in the Arizona Department of Education FY25 A-F release.
+All three feeder schools earned an A grade in the official Arizona Department of Education FY25 A-F release.
 Grayhawk Elementary sits inside the community itself on Grayhawk Drive, a meaningful advantage for families with younger children since walk-to-school is realistic from most Park lots.
 Per the official ADE FY25 release, Paradise Valley Unified District earned a B district letter grade across its 42 schools, but the three Grayhawk feeder schools all earned individual A grades.

 Grayhawk Elementary School